hazelcast/hazelcast-jet-reference-manual/src/TF-IDF.md

     the document.
     - TF-IDF score is simply the product of `TF * IDF`.

-Note that IDF is a property of the word itself: it allows rare words to make a stronger impact on the ordering of search results.
+Note that IDF is a property of the word itself: it quantifies the relevance of each entered word to the search request as a whole.
 Specifically, common words like "the", "it", "on" occur in all the documents and have an IDF of zero, making them completely irrelevant to the search.
 TF is the property of the combination of word